 Getting back on track...

-Some of the things a New Path Recovery Worker can support you with include:
+Some of the things a New Path Recovery Worker can support people with include:

-• building life skills including confidence and resilience
+• building life skills including routines and resilience.

 Who can access the program?